bradflaugher/AI-Harmony-Book/docs/Book_Outlines/Choosing_Tech.md

 Also talk about how FOSS creates a software paradox Software paradox, FOSS shrinks the market and take 70%, but then use feynmans quote about paradoxes to say that software itself is worth 0.

+note about commodity software.
+Maintenance Cost, Training Cost, Licencsing Cost, Switching etc... if you time it right you pay less for training and 0 for licensing and switching.
+Most companies never pay for switching or training and go bust as soon as they realize those costs.
+Right to repair software.
+FSF

 C
 Python